 Reporting means making a formal statement about an incident of sexual violence to an individual or institution that has the authority to take action.
 A survivor may report an incident of sexual violence but decide that they do not wish to have any action taken.
-However, individuals and institutions may be required to act if there are reasonable grounds to believe that someone may be a danger to themselves or others.
-Every effort will be made to respect and support all individuals in the reporting process.
+Individuals and institutions may be required to act, however, if there are reasonable grounds to believe that someone may be a danger to themselves or others.